jbubriski/arcane-adventures/_posts/2023-10-31-magic-box-with-putrid-egg.md

 ## Additional Images

-All images were generate with Chat GPT 4.
+All images were generated with Chat GPT 4.
 The images above were color adjusted by me to look more... putrid...
-The images below were some other results that you might find interesting.
+The images below are some other results you might find interesting.

 {% include additional-images.html %}